-This report and any other written or oral statements made by us in connection with this report include forward-looking statements that involve risks and uncertainties.
+This document and any other written or oral statements made by us in connection with this document include forward-looking statements that involve risks and uncertainties.
 All statements other than statements of historical facts are forward-looking statements.
 These forward-looking statements are made under the "safe harbor" provisions of the U.S. Private Securities Litigation Reform Act of 1995.

-You can identify these forward-looking statements by words or phrases such as "may," "will," "expect," "anticipate," "aim," "estimate," "intend," "plan," "believe," "likely to" or other similar expressions.
-These forward-looking statements include statements about plans, objectives, goals, strategies, future events or performance, outlook, prospects and trends, including market outlook, contract backlog, expected contracting and operation of our jack-up rigs, drilling contracts, tender activity, statements with respect to newbuilds, including expected delivery dates, statements with respect to our joint ventures ("JV's"), statements relating to sales of rigs and expected sale proceeds, industry trends, including activity levels in the jack-up rig and oil industry, expected demand for and utilization of rigs, statements with respect to the agreements entered into with our shipyard creditors and our other secured creditors, statements in this report under the heading "Going Concern Assumption" in the following operating and financial review and prospects discussion and "Going concern" in Note 1 of the Unaudited Consolidated Financial Statements and other non-historical statements.
+You can identify these forward-looking statements by words or phrases such as "may," "will," "expect," "anticipate," "aim," "estimate," "goals," "intend," "plan," "projection," "believe," "likely to" "target," "outlook," or other similar expressions.
+These forward-looking statements include statements about plans, objectives, goals, strategies, future events or performance, outlook, prospects and trends, including market outlook, contract backlog, expected contracting and operation of our jack-up rigs, drilling contracts, tender activity, statements with respect to newbuilds, including expected delivery dates, statements with respect to our joint ventures ("JV's"), industry trends, including activity levels in the jack-up rig and oil industry, expected demand for and utilization of rigs, statements with respect to the agreements with our creditors, statements in this report under the heading "Going Concern Assumption" in the operating and financial review and prospects discussion and "Going concern" in Note 1 of the Unaudited Consolidated Financial Statements and other non-historical statements.